Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 image: "docker.io/appdynamics/cluster-agent:4.5.16"
 ````

-The above uses the `image` provided by AppDynamics for Ubuntu.
+The above uses the Cluster Agent `image` provided by AppDynamics for Ubuntu.
 This ok for this lab.

 Add an aditonal namespaces to monitor.
 Add the field nsToMonitor and the namesSpaces:
 ````